Requirements for Agents Filing as Petitioners

 The petitioner must request an extension of stay to continue or complete the same event or activity or to complete a new activity, by filing the following documentation with USCIS:

-If you are an O-1 nonimmigrant in the United States and you want to change employers, then your new employer must file a Form I-129 with the USCIS office listed on the form instructions.
-If the petition was filed by an agent, an amended petition must be filed with evidence relating to the new employer and a request for an extension of stay.
+If an O-1 nonimmigrant wants to change employer in the United States, then the new employer should file a USCIS Form I-129 with the USCIS.
+If the previous O-1 visa petition was filed by an agent, not by the employer, then an amended Form I-129 petition must be filed with evidence relating to the new employer and a request for an extension of stay.

 There are special rule for athletes.
 When professional athletes with O-1 nonimmigrant status are traded from one team to another, employment authorization will continue with the new team for 30 days during which time the new employer must file a new Form I-129.
 The simple act of filing the Form I-129, within this 30-day period, extends the employment authorization at least until the petition is adjudicated.
 If the new employer does not file a new Form I-129 within 30 days of the trade, the athlete loses his or her employment authorization.
 The athlete also loses his or her employment authorization if the new Form I-129 is denied.